muhweziasaph/static-html-demo/README.md

      </body>
      </html>

-	I create a dockerfile to serve the HTML file using Nginx.
+	I created a dockerfile to serve the HTML file using Nginx.
-# Use an official Nginx image as the base image
+# i Used an official Nginx image as the base image
      FROM nginx:alpine
-# Copy the static HTML file to the Nginx web root directory
+# i Copied the static HTML file to the Nginx web root directory
      COPY index.html /usr/share/nginx/html/index.html
-# Expose port 80
+# i exposed port 80
      EXPOSE 80
-# Start Nginx
+# i started Nginx
      CMD ["nginx", "-g", "daemon off;"]

 •	Building and running the docker container locally